Select Page

 If there are, don’t fret about the food issues.
 Instead, focus on getting their mouth healed.
 Once they’re no longer in pain, your child should get back to eating better.

-8) Try Drinks If Your Toddler Won’t Eat
+8. Try Drinks If Your Toddler Won’t Eat

 You can also try experimenting with healthy smoothies and shakes.
 Some toddlers who won’t eat vegetables will happily down an entire green smoothie.
 It’s a good way to get some extra nutrients into their body.

 As you’re working with your picky eater, keep an eye on their overall intake and output.
-If you notice a sudden change in wet diapers or trips to the bathroom, it could be a sign that they need to drink more.
+If you notice a sudden reduction in wet diapers or trips to the bathroom, it could be a sign that they need to drink more.

 Set up a toy kitchen or turn a cardboard box into a pretend stove.
 Then, let your child cook for you.
 Pretend to eat the food they serve and remember to say “thank you.”
 You could also pretend you’re in a restaurant and let your toddler take your order and bring your food.

-10) Don’t Give Up
+10. Don’t Give Up

 Children (and adults alike) tend to love sweet and salty things because our brains associate them with having sufficient nutrition for energy output.
 And most of us don’t like bitter foods because toxins usually have a bitter taste.

-When To Call The Doctor If Your Toddler Won’t Eat
+When to Call the Doctor If Your Toddler Won’t Eat

-Sometimes, no matter what strategies you try, your toddler still won’t eat.
+Sometimes, no matter what you try, your toddler still won’t eat.
 And while it’s normal for kids to be a bit picky, there’s a difference between a slightly picky eater and a toddler who won’t eat anything but a few select foods.

 If you believe your child’s eating habits could lead to a medical issue or you’re concerned about their development, talk to their pediatrician.